sdn-and-bgp

 Network convergence

-Layer 3 network requires many events to complete before it reaches a fully converged state.
+The layer 3 network requires many events to be completed before it reaches a fully converged state.
 In layer 2, when the first broadcast is sent, every switch knows precisely where that switch has moved.
 There are no mechanisms with Layer 3 to do something similar.
 Layer 2 networks result in a large broadcast domain.

 You may also experience large sub-optimal flows as the Layer 3 next hop will stay the same when you move the VM.
 Optimum Layer 3 forwarding – what Juniper is doing with Q fabric.
 Every Layer 3 switch has the same IP address; they can all serve as the next hop—resulting in optimum traffic flow.